 While COVID-19 has created an unprecedented global health crisis, an equally serious economic threat looms on the horizon that will engulf the United States over the next six to eighteen months.
 The global supply chain is broken.
 No facet of the domestic or global economy will emerge unscathed.
 Each year, $5.3 trillion worth of goods transit through the South China Sea to customers around the world, with $1.2 trillion of that total destined for the United States.
 The devastating impacts of the coronavirus on China and other Asian countries will cripple this vital trade artery.
-In just the first quarter of 2020, there have been around 460,000 Chinese businesses who have declared bankruptcy.
+In just the first four months of 2020, approximately 485,770 Chinese companies declared bankruptcy.
 This number will only grow in the coming months.
+Additionally, the Chinese economy shrank 6.8% during Q1 of 2020 compared to a year earlier.
+This is the first contraction of this size since 1976.
 No business large or small will be immune to the challenges posed by the fractured global supply chain.

 What is the Global Supply Chain?